brucemcpherson/effex-api-client/README.md

 The event object varies slightly depending on the type of watch subscribed to, but here is an example of what will be passed to the subscription callback.
 ```
-{ id: 'dx2b6-ub6-2pdj67pbqe1p',
+{ id: 'dx1f9-skvue9-jee1fb14fjlm',
-  alias: '',
+  alias: 'aliaspush',
-  value: [ 1491921137589 ],
+  value: [ 1493219138996 ],
-  key: 'sx-zep-1278rp6ab6db',
+  watchable: 'sx-lbdv5le-1164qg9ef8eb',
   event: 'update',
-  session: '1od1bdemos32',
-  message: { .... some optional message of your choice ... } }
+  message: { updater: 'uxk-yrmf1l-b19fle0ipede' },
+  pushId: '1g71belcnh6s',
+  nextevent: 1493219138997,
+  lastindex: 1,
+  type: 'push' }
 ```
 Here's a brief summary of that these things are
 - id - The id of the item that has been updated, removed or expired.
 - alias - If an alias is being watched (rather than a specific id), it'll be here
 - value - An array of timestamps when the event occurred, starting just after the last time an event was reported.
 Typically there will be just one, but you can request a longer history, or if you are doing a pull subscription, several events may have occured between pollings.
-- key - the .watchable property of the watch item created by the .watch method
+- watchable - the .watchable key which can be used with the .off method
 - event - the type of event
-- session - the session that initiated the watch
+- pushId - a unique id for the session that initiated the subscription
 - message - an optional message of any custom data you set up with the .on method
+- nextevent - is used by the push server to note the next timestamp that will generate a push event.
+- lastindex - the index number of the timestamp of the last item sent.
+This is used in preference to the nextevent if its there.
+- type - the type of event management being used

+The nextevent and lastindex are typically internal to the push server, but they may be of interest for debugging.
 Note that the contents of the item are not returned, just notification that there was an event, along with the id (and maybe also the alias) of the item.
 To be able to read the item (or update it), the watching process will need a key authorized to do so.
 There are multiple ways to do this.

 - If the process watching is the same one as the one that created the watch in the first place, then it will probably already have a suitable key available.
 - If a different process is being poked (probably with a url type watch), it may not have a suitable access key.
 In this case you may want to use the message option to send one over.